 • Complete synthesis: All ribosomal proteins must be chemically synthesized or produced recombinantly, not extracted from natural cells.
 All ribosomal RNAs must be chemically synthesized or produced by in vitro transcription, not extracted from living cells.

 • Self-assembly: The components are assembled in vitro in a fully defined chemical environment and do not contain any undefined cellular mixtures.
-For example, the use of crude or fractionated cell lysates or extracts (e.g. S30 or S15) would not qualify, but a reconstituted cell-free protein synthesis system (e.g. PUREfrex2.0) would qualify.
+For example, the use of crude or fractionated cell lysates or extracts (e.g. S30 or S15) would not qualify, but a reconstituted cell-free protein synthesis system (e.g. PUREfrex2.0) would qualify, provided it does not contribute cell-derived ribosomes to the assembly process.

 • Functional activity: The assembled 70S ribosome demonstrates measurable peptidyl transferase activity (the ability to catalyze peptide bond formation).